-Please note that all Commonwealth Professional Fellowships in the 2021/22 round are in the thematic area of Girls’ Education.
+Please note that all Commonwealth Professional Fellowships in the 2022/23 round are in the thematic area of Clean Energy, Air and Oceans.
 All applicants must be professionals working on related issues.

 - Be permanently resident in an eligible Commonwealth country

-- Be in employment at the time of application that they will return to upon completion of the fellowship
+- Be in employment at the time of application at an organisation that they will return to upon completion of the Fellowship

 - Not have undertaken a Commonwealth Professional Fellowship within the last five years (at the time of taking up the award)

-- Not be seeking to undertake an academic programme of research or study in the Academics are eligible to apply for the scheme, but only to undertake programmes of academic management, not research or courses relevant to their research subject
+- Not be seeking to undertake an academic programme of research or study.
+Academics are eligible to apply for the scheme, but only to undertake programmes of academic management, not research or courses relevant to their research subject

-- Be available to start their fellowship within prescribed dates
+- Be available to start and complete their fellowship within prescribed dates

 The CSC aims to identify talented individuals who have the potential to make change.
 We are committed to a policy of equal opportunity and non-discrimination and encourage applications from a diverse range of candidates.
 For further information on the support available to fellows with a disability, see the CSC disability support statement.